surg0r/lamport/README.md

-<b>Winternitz-OTS and Merkle Signature Scheme</b>
+<b>Winternitz-OTS or LDOTS and Merkle Signature Scheme</b>

 Creating more than one set of W-OTS keypairs and hashing the concatenated 32 256 public keys fragments for each keypair allows a merkle tree to be created.
 The pubhashes are concatenated and hashed upwards in a tree to the root.
+The same is true of the larger Lamport-Diffie OTS signatures.

 <b>Usage:</b>

 To create a batch of W-OTS keypairs and link them to a merkle tree:

-<b> data, merkle_tree = random_wmss(20)</b>
+<b> data, merkle = random_wmss(20)</b>

+To create n LD-OTS keypairs and link them to a merkle tree:

+<b> data, merkle = random_ldmss(n) </b>

-Returns confirmation of each of 20 (in this case) keypairs created and timings and details of the merkle tree.
-Data for each W-OTS are held in a list of classes in data (e.g. data[0].pubhash, data[0].concatpub, data[0].pub, data[0].priv).
-The merkle tree is an inverted list of lists starting with the base leaves, with a list for each layer of hashes to the root.
+Returns confirmation of each of 20/n keypairs created and timings and details of the merkle tree.
+Data for each W-OTS keypair are held in a list containing classes with data accessible (e.g. data[0].pubhash, data[0].concatpub, data[0].pub, data[0].priv).
+The merkle tree class is returned allowing similar access to associated data (e.g. merkle.root, merkle.base, merkle.height, merkle.num_leaves, merkle.tree.